rubygems/rubygems.github.io/_posts/2021-09-10-august-rubygems-updates.md

 ## RubyGems News

-This month in RubyGems, We released a new version of RubyGems - _[v3.2.36](https://github.com/rubygems/rubygems/releases/tag/v3.2.26)_.
+This month in RubyGems, We released a new version of RubyGems - _[3.2.36](https://github.com/rubygems/rubygems/releases/tag/v3.2.26)_.
+This release features experimental support for the `RUBYGEMS_GEMDEPS` environment variable, which allows using locked versions of executables without the need of prepending `bundle exec` to them.
+It also fixes an issue with the loading of RubyGems plugin and improves reporting of errors inside operating system customizations of RubyGems.

+On Bundler, we released Bundler [2.2.26](https://rubygems.org/gems/bundler/versions/2.2.26), which includes several small fixes and improvements further [details in the changelog](https://github.com/rubygems/rubygems/blob/master/bundler/CHANGELOG.md#2226-august-17-2021).

 In August, Rubygems gained [133 new commits](https://github.com/rubygems/rubygems/compare/master@%7B2021-08-01%7D...master@%7B2021-08-31%7D), contributed by 11 authors.
 There were 1299 additions and 896 deletions across 192 files.